synthethereum/seth/README.md

 - YES/NO outcomes weighted by real probability (market odds)
 - Time-limited rounds increase urgency and engagement
 - Score, streaks, and accuracy metrics for competitive gameplay
-- Future integration with on-chain rewards powered by **SynthETH**
+- Future integration with on-chain rewards powered by **Synth sETH**

 This creates a bridge between **prediction markets, gaming, and real-time decision-making**.

 ---

-# 💠 SynthETH Token — Fixed Supply of 40,000,000
+# 💠 Synth sETH Token — Fixed Supply of 40,000,000

+Synth sETH is a fixed-supply ERC-20 utility token used within a decentralized prediction market protocol on Ethereum.

+The token powers binary YES/NO markets where users stake Synth sETH into liquidity pools representing different outcomes.
+Odds are determined by liquidity imbalance, and winning participants receive payouts in Synth sETH after market settlement.

+Synth sETH is designed solely as a utility token for prediction markets.
+It does not represent equity, ownership, debt, or claims on any entity.
+The token does not guarantee a fixed price or peg to ETH.

+Synth sETH is not a stablecoin and does not track the price of ETH.
+Token value is determined entirely by market dynamics.
+This repository and its contents are provided for informational purposes only and do not constitute financial, legal, or investment advice.

 The SynthETH token underpins the ecosystem with a **fixed, immutable supply of 40M sETH**.